tomasmcguinness/zigbee-nrf-flow-and-return-temperature-sensor/README.md

 Once you have flashed the nRF52840 and powered it up, it will enter pairing mode.
 You can then add it to your Zigbee network using your usual method.

-# NTC
+# NTC Thermistors

-My Zigbee sensor uses the TT0P-10KC3-T105-1500 probes as mentioned.
+My Zigbee sensor was build with the TT0P-10KC3-T105-1500 probes, as I have already mentioned.
 These have a nominal resistance of 10kΩ @ 25°C and have a beta value of 3977.
+The relevant definitions in the code are here.

 ```
 #define THERMISTORNOMINAL 10000